Mastocytosis is a rare condition caused by an excess number of mast cells gathering in the body's tissues.

 How common is mastocytosis?

-Systemic mastocytosis is thought to be much rarer, although exactly how rare is uncertain.
-One estimate is that one in 150,000 people in England have systemic mastocytosis.
+Systemic mastocytosis is thought to be much rarer, although it's not known exactly how rare it is.
+One estimate suggests that 1 in 50,000 people in England have systemic mastocytosis.

 Topical corticosteroids are creams, gels and ointments used to treat a number of skin conditions